Categories

 A list of the largest data brokers

-These are dozens of data brokers in the United States.
-Here a few of the largest:
+There are dozens of data brokers in the United States.
+Here are a few of the largest:

 ESTIMATED TIME: 5 minutes